 Your healthcare provider will prescribe medicine for you depending on the strain of bacteria that infected, your medical history, and your specific infection and symptoms.

 To avoid contributing to antibiotic resistance, here are some principles healthcare experts recommend to practice responsible antibiotic use:

 - Maintain good hand hygiene to protect yourself against bacterial infections

 - Make sure you and your family are up to date on immunizations

 - Lessen your risk of foodborne bacterial infections by washing your hands and cooking foods to the proper temperature

-- Only use antibiotics prescribed by your doctor, and only use them in the way your doctor recommends
+- Only use antibiotics prescribed by your provider, and always use them exactly as prescribed

 When Are Antibiotics Not Needed?